moritztng/fltr/README.md

 Like grep but for natural language questions.
-Based on Mistral 7B or 8x7B. ~15 tokens/s on Nvidia RTX 3070 with 8GB memory.
+Based on Mistral 7B or 8x7B. ~40 tokens/s or ~23 tokens/s on Nvidia RTX 3070 with 8GB memory.

 # Installation
 ## Linux x86_64